chalatz/tours/pages/tours/driving/halfday-private-tours-west-coast.md

 **NEW TOWN - OLD PORT**

-You continue to the New Town to the entrance of the old harbour where according to the tradition, the **Colossus of Rhodes** once stood (Stop Visit Photos)
+You continue to the New Town to the entrance of the old harbour where according to the tradition, the **Colossus of Rhodes** once stood (Stop Visit Photos).
 The **Church of the Annunciation** (Stop Visit Photos) and the North Point of the Island (Stop Photos)

 **ANCIENT KAMIROS**